Affiliate links on Android Authority may earn us a commission. Learn more.

 Personal trainers help a lot of people.
-They help keep track of your progress, prescribe exercise routines to maximize your results, and can be a great source of motivation.
-However, human personal trainers are expensive.
-They’re also difficult to find.
+They help keep track of your progress, recommend exercise routines to maximize your results, and can be a great source of motivation.
+However, human personal trainers are expensive and sometimes difficult to find.
 Plus, you need a gym to interact with them most of the time.
 Why not try something digital instead?
+Whether you own a fitness tracker or not, working out on your own is far easier to get into.
+There’s a little less pressure, and you can go at your own pace.
 Here are the best personal trainer apps for Android!

 BestFit probably isn’t the best of the personal trainer apps, but it’s still pretty decent.
 The app designs your entire workout plan from a few pieces of information from you.
 It focuses on efficient gym training and motivates you with a variety of challenges to push yourself.
 You get the first three workouts for free.
 You can choose the premium or free version from there.